 Collective Bargaining - Labour Program

-The Federal Mediation and Conciliation Service also plays an important role in another method of conflict resolution: arbitration.
-The Service coordinates the appointment of arbitrators to resolve certain types of disputes governed by the Canada Labour Code, such as grievances, unjust dismissals and wage recovery, and by the Wage Earner Protection Program Act.
+The FMCS also plays an important role in another method of conflict resolution: arbitration.
+It coordinates the appointment of arbitrators to resolve grievances under subsection 57(5) of the Canada Labour Code when parties are unable to agree on the selection of an arbitrator or arbitration board chairperson.

 Collective Bargaining Process

-- The conciliation officer has a 60 day mandate, but the parties may, if they both agree, request an extension of the time for conciliation.
+• The conciliation officer has a 60-day mandate, but the parties may, if they both agree, request an extension of the time for conciliation.
 At the end of the conciliation period, a 21-day cooling off period begins.

-- If need be, the Minister of Labour can refer specific issues to the Canada Industrial Relations Board (CIRB).
-For example, parties must have an agreement on the maintenance of minimal services during a work stoppage to prevent an immediate and serious danger to the safety or health of the public.
-Where they cannot reach such an agreement, the Minister of Labour may refer the matter to the CIRB for adjudication.
+• If need be, the Minister of Labour can refer specific issues to the CIRB.
+For example, after the parties have entered into an agreement on the maintenance of minimal services during a work stoppage, the Minister of Labour may refer to the CIRB a question about whether the agreement was sufficient to prevent an immediate and serious danger to the safety or health of the public.

 Notice of dispute